James R. Moriarty: Texas psychiatric hospitals

-Moriarty, in conjunction with several other firms, filed a mass tort against National Medical Enterprises in late 1994 behalf of approximately 600 patients who charged that they had been abused in Texas psychiatric hospitals owned by the company in order to defraud insurance companies and the U.S. Federal Government.
+Moriarty, in conjunction with several other firms, filed a mass tort against National Medical Enterprises in late 1994 on behalf of approximately 600 patients who charged that they had been abused in Texas psychiatric hospitals owned by the company in order to defraud insurance companies and the U.S. Federal Government.
 The case was discussed in depth in Stephen Klaidman's book Coronary.

 The lawsuit was settled on July 30, 1997.
 The New York Times reported a $100 million settlement for all plaintiffs involved in two lawsuits filed in Conroe, TX and Fort Worth, TX.
 Moriarty was unable to disclose the exact settlement their clients received, but The Times reported that 620 cases were filed in Conroe and settled for $85 million, and approximately 60 cases were settled in Fort Worth for $13 million; also that Moriarty represented "over 600" of the plaintiffs.

 National Medical Enterprises changed its name to Tenet Healthcare Corporation in March 1995.